 Oregon Chainsaw Sharpener Limitations

 The only drawback with Powersharp is that Oregon doesn’t make a unit to work with large saws spinning big chains.
-And since most of the saws I use regularly are as big as they get, I’ll still be sharpening using the electric sharpener I’ve come to like so much.
+And since most of the saws I use regularly are as big as they get, I’ll still be sharpening using the electric sharpener I’ve come to like so much for some of my saws..
 Click here for a detailed video tour of the sharpener I use on my big chainsaws.